 In 1989, the Ontario Building Code was amended to ban lead piping and the use of lead solder.

-If you would like to have your water sampled or are planning to replace the privately owned section of lead water service on your property, please contact the Public Works & Utilities Department at 613-283-4124 Ext.
+If you would like to have your water sampled free of charge or are planning to replace the privately owned section of lead water service on your property, please contact the Public Works & Utilities Department at 613-283-4124 Ext.
 3302 or erichardson@smithsfalls.ca for more information.

 Drinking Water Quality Management System